perxpective/Cybersecurity-Therapy/MRE/MRE EST Revision.md

 ### Boolean Instructions
 ```
 AND - Perform bitwise AND
-OR
+OR - Perform bitwise OR
-NEG
+NEG - Negate or invert all bits of destination and source
-XOR
+XOR - Perform bitwise XOR
-TEST
-CMP
+TEST - Perform bitwise AND of source and destination and updates flags; Source and destination do not change
+CMP - Perform bitwise subtraction of the source from destination; Source and destination do not change
 ```
+#$

 ## Static Analysis Format
 - **Describe the usage of key files by `sample.exe`.**